jerm-jerm/quartz/content/DND Mystrala/1. The World/3 Items/Spark.md

 ---
 aliases: tincture
 ---
 Called Tincture in it's undistilled form, it is turned into Spark by an Alchemist.
-It originates from souls, whether dead mercenaries, some who die naturally, and other unknown sources.
-It can be used to power certain [[Clockwork Devices]], it can also be distilled into a drink that leaves the consumer with particular feelings depending on the brew or into eyedrops which allows a glimpse into ?the spirit world.
-Much, if not all, of the tincture originates from The [[Bloodgulch Meatworks]] in [[Langston]].
-There was a transportation set up under the guise of the FETC from Langston to [[Karsus Folly]] where, the Spark was sold in a tavern, The Taphouse, by Corbin Blackwater 'Corbie' ([[26 - 03172024|Session 26]]).
+Although it is likely that [[Solonor]] acquired the first soul that was used to create tincture, the concept of Spark and Tincture is attributed to [[Alexi Faraday]], who initially conceived the idea.

-There is evidence that the souls used to make Spark are retained in a fractured form even once placed inside of clockwork device.
+Souls are the source of the creation, these souls come from a variety of sources, including deceased mercenaries, those who pass away naturally, and other unidentified and likely more nefarious means.
+Its applications range from powering certain [[Clockwork Devices]] to more personal uses (there is evidence to suggest that the souls used to create Spark remain in a fractured state, even after being placed inside these devices), such as ingestion or topical application.

-About 60% of tincture is produced at Bloodgulch Meatworks and another 15% at The Vulture Den, from people who volunteer for a some exchange of gold or food or unwilling souls.
+Much of the Tincture used to create Spark originates from the [[Bloodgulch Meatworks]] in [[Langston]], which accounts for approximately 60% of its production.
+Another 15% is sourced from the Vulture Den, where souls are obtained either through voluntary agreements, typically in exchange for gold or food, or through more coercive means.
+The remaining 25% comes from undisclosed locations or methods.
+Following the death of [[The Bone King]] and the resulting destabilization of Langston, the price of Spark spiked dramatically, reflecting the upheaval in its supply chain.

-The idea for spark/tincture was originally [[Alexi Faraday]]'s idea.
+In Karsus Folly, Spark was sold at The Taphouse, a tavern run by Corbin "Corbie" Blackwater ([[26 - 03172024|Session 26]]).